Vlissingen Naval Base: Zeemagazijn or Arsenal

 The most prominent building of the yard was the Zeemagazijn, also called Arsenal (not to be confused with the 'old arsenal' or the present arsenal dating from the French time).
 After a fire in 1749, the admiralty asked for permission to build a new arsenal in 1767.
 The first stone was laid on 12 October 1767.
 It was destroyed by the English in 1809, who left nothing but the bare walls.
 In 1810 the French started to rebuild as a more massive bomb-free building with big buttresses.
 The walls were between 1.5 and 1.9 meter thick, and the roof was made of stone.
 In 1825 the roof was replaced by one made of zinc and having a small gallery at the top.
 It provided a good view of the harbor.
 Later a Time ball was attached to the top of the building, enabling sailors to set their Marine chronometers.
 On the inside a room was made to do meteorologic observations.
 Inside the building there were three levels with 6 large rooms each and housed everything needed for equipping a ship, including a sail workplace.
 After the navy left the building was used shipyard De Schelde from 1875.
 The building was demolished in 1968–1969.

 The Masthouse

 In front of the arsenal there was a sheerleg to place masts in ships and to remove masts from ships.
 The masts where stored in the masthouse (mastloods).
 For ships that were put in reserve in the dock, it made sense to dismount the upper parts of the masts before entering the dock, and to store these in a building there, instead of moving them overland.
 This made even more sense because these parts were interchangeable between ships.
-Therefore, we know what the 1779 picture of the admiralty yard depicts: It is a view from the top of the masthouse towards the great arsenal, and depicts the slipways, and a ship in the dock behind the sea lock.
+Therefore, we know what the 1779 picture of the admiralty yard depicts: It is a view from the top of the masthouse towards the great arsenal, and depicts the slips, and a ship in the dock behind the sea lock.
 The mastloods was destroyed in 1809.